Huuwa/GJ-HassanStore/README.md

 # Hassan Store
 ## Description
-You can buy cool products on my store
+Full-Stack store webiste.
+The user can select and buy products
+### Developed with React, NextJS, Sanity and Stripe